astronomer/docs/learn/airflow-isolated-environments.md

 </TabItem>
 <TabItem value="traditional">

-To run any Python function in your virtual environment, provide it to the `python_callable` parameter of the ExternalPythonOperator and set the `python` parameter to the location of your Python binary.
+To run any Python function in your virtual environment,  define the `python_callable` parameter of the ExternalPythonOperator with your Python function, and set the `python` parameter to the location of your Python binary.

 ```python
 # from airflow.operators.python import ExternalPythonOperator